-Whooo summer is finally here and it’s time to celebrate the end of yucky weather with FUN, hands on SUMMER themed activities your little learners will go bonkers for!
+Summer is finally here, and it’s time to celebrate with FUN, hands-on SUMMER themed activities your little learners will go bonkers for!
 Take the learning outside or get messy inside and enjoy the summer season.
-So go grab your lesson planner and lets jump right in.
+Grab your lesson planner, and lets jump right in!

 This post contains affiliate links.

-OMG I am totally loving using pool noodles in the classroom for summer.
+I am totally loving using pool noodles in the classroom for summer.
 They’re cheap (at most dollar stores), colorful, and you can cut them up, they float, and do tons of fun activities with them!
-I just love these things.
+They are just so versatile!

 So for this pool noodle activity students are making PATTERNS in a tub of water.
 It’s just a plastic tub filled with some water and cut up pool noodles.
-These I cut about an inch thick or so.
+In the photo above, I cut about a one inch thick or so.
 Students stack the pool noodles in various patterns and because they are in water the pattern towers float!

-You can do this outside or inside in the sensory table.
+You can do this activity outside or inside in the sensory table.

 Watermelon seed count!
-I don’t know about you but we eat watermelon all summer long so why not make a counting game using watermelons.
+I don’t know about you but we eat watermelon all summer long!
+I have excited to make a counting game using watermelons.
 Students put together the watermelon counting puzzles then place the corresponding number of seeds (aka black beans) in the ten frame.
 Use tweezers for older pre-k students to develop those fine motor muscles.

 Summer is full of ramps (roller coasters, water slides, playground slides, carnival rides, mini golf courses) and these long pool noodles can be used to create all kinds of ramps!

 Check out this water slide and roller coaster a few of my pre-k kiddos created!
-Oh and you will need a heavy small ball for the ramps.
+You will need a heavy small ball for the ramps.
 We used bouncy balls.

-If you are having an ooey gooey science day or just want to do fun experiments try letter volcanos!
+If you are having an ooey gooey science day or just want to do a fun experiments, try letter volcanoes!
 Read all about letter volcanoes Letter Volcanoes HERE.
 I always try and sneak in letters into any activity I can.

 Make word work FUN and stamp the words in kinetic sand!
 Put a handful of kinetic sand into pencil boxes to keep the sand in one place which is hopefully not the floor.
 Students stamp summer vocabulary words, sight words, or students names in the sand with regular stamps.